pranshugaba/pranshugaba.github.io/content/articles/building-x-and-o-using-godot.md

 	$Grid/GridSprite.visible = false
 ```

-If you play the game, the grid lines will not be visible.
+If you play the game now, the grid lines will not be visible.
 This is how we can control nodes from our scripts.
 (Let's undo this so the grid is visible when you play the game.)

-We now know how to access the `GridCell` nodes and store them in an array:
+Now that we know how to access the `GridCell` nodes, we might try something like this:

 ```gdscript
 var cells